coatsy/coding-workshop/maze/maze5.md

 [<< Previous: Controlling the game with tilt](./maze4.md)
 [>> Next: Ideas for more enhancements](./maze6.md)

 Sometimes you might just want to stop the ball so you can re-centre and take a breath.
-Let's add a brake button that disables all movemnt while it's pressed.
+Let's add a brake button that disables all movement while it's pressed.

-First, let's break out the momvemt code into a `My Block`:
+First, let's break out the movement code into a `My Block`:

 In the `My Blocks` group, click the `Make a Block` button